 We went in skeptical, but season 1 of The Witcher on Netflix turned out to be one of our favorite shows of 2019, and Henry Cavill proved to be an excellent Geralt, nailing the softy-with-a-gruff-exterior act and swinging his swords around with convincing panache.
-If you enjoyed season 1 as much as we did, there's good news: The Witcher season 2 was confirmed before the first season released, and should be in production soon.
+If you enjoyed season 1 as much as we did, there's good news: The Witcher season 2 was confirmed before the first season released, and is currently in production.

 The series is based on the Witcher books by Andrzej Sapkowski, but naturally took a bit of unofficial inspiration from the CD Projekt RPG series, which is what makes the show relevant to us.
 Here's what we know about season 2, a comprehensive breakdown of the first season's eight episodes, and more about The Witcher's production and where it may be headed.